MrPuppin/JamesWebsite/README.md

 - [License](#license)

 ## Overview
 This is a fully responsive, modern resume/portfolio website showcasing my professional experience, skills, and projects (to come).
-The website was created to give a brief yet detailed overview of my qualifications, with smooth animations and intuitive navigation.
+The website was created to give a brief yet detailed overview of my qualifications, with smooth animations, intuitive navigation, and automated deployment.

 ## Features
 - **Responsive Design**: Fully responsive and works across all devices (mobile, tablet, desktop).